IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 Convert your Dataverse account away from ORCID for log in
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If for whatever reason you don't want to log in to Dataverse using ORCID any more want to convert your Dataverse account to the Username/Email log in option, you will need to contact support for the Dataverse installation you are using.
+If, for whatever reason, you don't want to log in to Dataverse using ORCID any more, you will want to convert your Dataverse account to the Username/Email log in option.
+To do this, you will need to contact support for the Dataverse installation you are using.
 On your account page, there is a link for "Dataverse Support" that will open the popup form to contact support for assistance.

 GitHub and Google
 ~~~~~~~~~~~~~~~~~